 Benefits of a back translation

-• It allows a monolingual source text author to personally validate translation quality
+- It lets a monolingual author validate quality

-For all these reasons, a back translation is one of the best ways to ensure the highest quality translations.
+Because of this, back translation is one of the best ways to support the highest-quality translations.

 Double the LQA